All Products

 Why am I charged even though I did not download any backups?

-You were likely charged the Backup set conversion fee.
-This fee is incurred when you use the advanced download feature for a disk instance to convert a snapshot backup into a CSV file (with or without a header), SQL file, or Parquet file.
-You can view the Backup Conversion Traffic in the Backup Download List.
+You were likely charged a backup set conversion fee.
+This fee is charged when you use the advanced download feature of a cloud disk instance to convert a snapshot backup into a CSV (without header), CSV-with-header (with header), SQL, or Parquet file.
+You can view the corresponding Backup Conversion Traffic in the Backup Download List.

 For more information about downloading backups, see FAQ about backup downloads.